NDIS

 For more information, visit jobaccess

-The DES program gives you flexibility and choice in the services that you receive including your preferred provider.
-At your initial Centrelink appointment, you will have an opportunity to review providers in their area and can choose the provider that best meets your needs.
+The Inclusive Employment Australia program gives you flexibility and choice in the services that you receive including your preferred provider.
+You can either register with Castle directly or link up to us through Centrelink.
+You will have an opportunity to review providers in your local area and can choose the provider that best meets your needs.

 We also encourage you to compare local providers on JobSearch to make sure you pick the best fit for you.

-If you're unhappy with the services you are receiving, you can change your provider by calling the National Customer Service Line on 1800 805 260.
+If you're unhappy with the services you are receiving or simply want to switch to a different provider, you can request to transfer by calling the National Customer Service Line on 1800 805 260.

 We focus on long-term support for both you and your employer to ensure you are successful in your job.

-We will PREPARE you for work by listening to you and learning your employment goals.
+We will prepare you for work by listening to you and learning your employment goals.
 We work with you to make sure your journey is right for you.
-We will then CONNECT you with the right type of work, with the right hours, with the right employer.
-After starting your new job, we are there to provide you with ONGOING SUPPORT whilst you are at work.
-We not only want you to get the job, but we also want to make sure you enjoy your new role in the workplace
+We will then connect you with the right type of work, with the right hours and the right employer.
+After starting your new job, we are there to provide you with ongoing support while you are at work.
+We not only want you to find a role - we support you to find a role that fits your goals, and we help you build your career.

-The Employment Services Assesment is designed to evaluate your eligibility for DES and the funding and resources you need to find work.
+The Employment Services Assesment is designed to evaluate your eligibility for Inclusive Employment Australia and the funding and resources you need to find work.

 This assessment helps Centrelink understand: Your barriers to work, your capacity to work and the best employment services program for you.
 The ESAt is performed by a qualified health or allied health professionals to ensure you get the best outcome.